Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/query-template-matching.markdown

 # Indexes

 GigaSpaces XAP includes a sophisticated built-in real-time indexing engine (regardless whether the space is persistent or not) that maintains a hash and btree like indexes for each indexed Space Class attribute.
 If you store a large number of Space objects from the same class type in the space, consider defining one or more indexes for attributes used with template matching or [SQL Query](./query-sql.html).
 Defining indexes will improve the `read,take,readMultiple,takeMultiple,clear,count` operations response time significantly.
 Remember, indexes impact `write` and `take` operations response time, so choose your indexed fields carefully - each index has an overhead.
-GigaSpaces support index for equality , comparison (bigger/less than) queries and support [Regular Index](./indexing.html) for a specific field and a [Compound Index](./indexing.html#Compound Indexing) for multiple fields.
+GigaSpaces support index for equality , comparison (bigger/less than) queries and support [Space Index](./indexing.html) for a specific field and a [Compound Index](./indexing-compound.html) for multiple fields.
 Indexes can be defined for space class root level object or for a nested field allowing you to query different type of objects ("join") using the same query without any performance penalty.

 # Inheritance Support